craigles/Craig-s-Tech-Journal/_posts/2019-02-08-equality-comparer-factory.md

 `IEnumerable<TSource> Except<TSource>(this IEnumerable<TSource> first, IEnumerable<TSource> second, IEqualityComparer<TSource> comparer);`

-The `IEqualityComparer` is passed in to compare the equality of the items in your IEnumerable, obviously.
-It can be quite a pain to see that you need to create your own implementation of it to use it.
-Maybe you'll fall back into a quick and dirty way of acheiving what you want without using that cumbersome `IEqualityComparer` override.
+The `IEqualityComparer<T>` is passed in to compare equality of items of type `T`.
+It can be quite a pain to see that you need to create your own implementation of it to use the extension method.
+Maybe you'll fall back into a quick and dirty way of acheiving what you want without using that cumbersome `IEqualityComparer<T>` override.

 The following is a way of instantiating an `IEqualityComparer<T>` whenever you need it.
 The factory method takes in a `Func<T, T, bool>` and uses it to determine equality: